Mona-sri/Flash-AI/README.md

 FlashAI is a web application designed to help students and learners study more efficiently by automatically generating study flashcards from uploaded file or text using AI.

+FlashAI bridges the gap between dense academic notes and effective active recall.
+By leveraging AI, FlashAI automates the creation of interactive flashcards based on user-defined difficulty settings, allowing students to spend less time formatting and more time mastering concepts.
 ## 🚀 Tech Stack
 *   **Frontend:** React, CSS
 *   **Backend:** Node.js, Express.js, Mongoose